Su5eD/GregTech-Experimental/README.md

 ## Development Status
 GTE is currently in early development, which is split into 2 main phases - the first one consists of adding the base game mechanics and materials, and the second one involves adding all the machines.
 Progress can be tracked under the [Projects](https://github.com/Su5eD/GregTech-Experimental/projects) tab.
-If you have qny questions, join us on discord
+If you have any questions, use Discussions or Discord.

 ## Documentation
 All documentation is available on the [wiki](https://github.com/Su5eD/GregTech-Experimental/wiki)